atlarge-research/wta-tools/benchmarking/DAS Configuration Script/README.md

 # Deployment scripts for big data frameworks on DAS-5

-These are the scripts I use to download, configure, and deploy several big data frameworks (YARN/MapReduce, Spark) and related systems (HDFS, ZooKeeper, InfluxDB).
+These are the scripts I use to download, configure, and deploy several big data frameworks (YARN/MapReduce, Spark) and related systems (HDFS, ZooKeeper).

 Warning: I have not extensively tested these scripts for different users.
 The scripts assume ownership of the `/local/$USER/` directory on every node used in a deployment.
 In particular, the scripts will wipe the `/local/$USER/{hadoop,spark,zookeeper,influxdb}` directory before the respective application is deployed.